victorlourenco-vhl/DonutWhole/README.md

 # Donut Whole 🍩
-Vegan Donut is a project for training HTML and CSS
+Donut Whole is a project for training HTML and CSS